Dropbox competitor with private encryption and a fantastic attitude to privacy and security.

 Does it have what it takes to swim with the big boys?
 We’re here to find out.
 After all, Sync does claim to be a secure alternative to Dropbox.

-Before continuing, it should be noted that this review was conducted using Windows 10, and not OS X or Linux, both of which have their own Sync apps.
+Before continuing, it should be noted that this review was conducted using Windows 10, and not OS X, which has its own Sync.com app.

 On Windows 10, Sync works and feels exactly like OneDrive, it’s a file integrated system which can be controlled from the Task View drop down menu.